If You’re Single, It’s Okay To Let Valentine’s Day Suck

 Advertisement

-If there are no other plans for this day, I’d like to spend it finally organizing my thoughts around delicate gemstone rings, anxiety blankets, and Harry Potter-inspired merch on offer in the bottomless purchase pit.
+If there are no other plans for this day, I’d like to spend it finally organising my thoughts around delicate gemstone rings, anxiety blankets and Harry Potter-inspired merch on offer in the bottomless purchase pit.
 Every time I’m on this site I want everything and nothing.

 “